idameitil/sdpl-utilizing-gts/README.md

 This will create the figures in `data/pymol-visualizations/figures`.

-(New, with only one model per family)
+(NEW, with only one model per family)
 To make pymol script including all families, run: `src/pymol-visualization/make-pymol-script-selected.py`.

 Then, to run the pymol script without making the images: `pymol data/pymol-visualizations/pymol-script-selected.pml`.